miguelangeltorresfp/personal-website/README.md

 3) Run `git pull` to get the most recent changes from the Github repository.

-4) Run `npm install` to install any new dependencies.
+4) Run `yarn` to install any new dependencies.

 5) Run `pm2 restart all`.

 The website should now be updated!
 Congratulations.
+You did good.